 Applicants must reside in their home countries throughout the nomination and selection process and must intend to return to their home countries immediately following the nine-month FLTA program.
 ECA will not support any extension requests for FLTAs.
 Participants must fulfill the two-year home residency requirement required by exchange participants’ J-1 visas, in which they pledge to demonstrate their commitment to enhancing mutual understanding by returning to their home countries and sharing the skills and knowledge that they have gained as program participants.

 Applicants with active applications for permanent residency or the diversity visa lottery, as well as those who have a history of attempting to immigrate to the United States, will not be considered for the program or required J-1 visa.
 Past diversity visa lottery applications are considered a demonstration of intent to immigrate and will result in candidates being deemed ineligible.

 The Fulbright FLTA program does not support dependents or family members.
 Candidates may not have any dependents accompany them for any time during the program.
 Family and friends may visit program participants during holiday periods only.

 Note on Plagiarism: Plagiarism in applications has become a major issue and candidates should be made aware that plagiarism in applications will not be tolerated.

 A complete application package includes the online application, original academic transcripts with certified English translations, diploma (if already graduated), three letters of reference, and TOEFL or IELTS score report.
-Please note that a valid passport with an expiration date of no earlier than December 31, 2023 will be required.
+Please note that a valid passport with an expiration date of no earlier than December 31, 2024 will be required.
 None of the application documents should be emailed.
-Successful candidates will be notified of their awards from early March until late May 2022.
+Successful candidates will be notified of their awards between early March and late May 2023.

 Should you have any questions about the program or application process, please contact Sitora Kasimova at EnglishProgramsDushanbe@state.gov